-Little Art Greetings are small reproductions of my art you can buy starting at $8.99.
+Little Art Greetings are small reproductions of my art, which will be available for sale online, via my Instagram, check out with the product #hashtags @getpaloma, or directly through my Facebook shop, Female Empowerment Art.
+They will also be available for sale at several local bookstores and cafes around San Antonio.
 Each one is unique and is its own piece of art.
 It’s a fun keepsake or makes a small gift with a message on the back.

 Tiffany Alexandria is an award-winning artist who was born in 1985 in the suburbs of Chicago, Illinois.
 Growing up she has always been an artist at heart, indulging in crayons and markers any chance she could get.
 Just when she was 5 years old, she used to draw things she saw upside down on the paper, suggesting to her elders that this child sees things differently.
 When asked what her favorite color was, she would say “banana” or “bow”, referring to the splendor of the things she saw and could name, the yellow of the banana and the pink of her pink bows.
 To quote Pablo Picasso “Every child is an artist…”, Alexandria never let go of her childlike wonder to create art, and it has become a necessary outlet for her in her life.

 Contriving from her most instinctual notions Alexandria creates from an inner place of color and creativity.
 Directing her views from this place she has been focused on celebrating female vitality, creating empowering cubist and expressive portraits of women, and creating a female narrative in her work.
 Other subjects she focuses her art around are understanding different ancient cultural and spiritual beliefs and how they connect.
 Alexandria’s vision comes from a very visceral place and her creative process mostly revolves around meditation.